KediDili/VanillaPlusProfessions/features.md

 Crystalariums can copy geodes.

 ### Upheaval
 Low chance for all stones on a mine floor to be replaced by geode nodes.
+The chance for it to trigger is 0.0005.
+Magma Geodes, Frozen Geodes and regular Geodes may appear depending on where you are.

 For Mod Authors: If you want your custom mines to be affected by this talent, add the ``Kedi.VPP.Upheaval`` key to your Data/Locations entry's CustomFields... field.
 Optionally, you can add a space-delimited list of UNQUALIFIED object IDs for the geode nodes you want your regular stones to be replaced with as value.
 If you don't set it, VPP will just use the vanilla ones instead.
 As a bonus, if you have custom nodes as well, add them the ``Kedi_VPP_Bland_Stone_Node`` context tag to your "stone items".